truongpt/video_watermarking/Readme.md

   - 2: only modify mv backward
   - 3: both forward and backward

-## Decoder is added 3 input parameter.
+## Decoder is added 2 input parameters.
 - p WaterMarkFile="output file for storing embed data, which is get from bitstream"
 - p Threshold=threshold value of motion vector difference, which is changed (mvd_x^2 + mvd_y^2 <= threshold)